 “Why do we have these small, black spots all over our siding and windows?!”

-If you’re noticing small spots on your home, car, patio furniture or anything else in close proximity of your mulch beds, you have some Artillery Fungus nearby.
+Are you noticing small spots on your home, car, patio furniture or anything else in close proximity of your mulch beds?
+If so, you have some Artillery Fungus nearby.

 Artillery fungus is a wood-decaying fungus that likes to live in landscape mulch.
 The fruiting bodies of this fungi are about 1/10 of an inch across and are very hard to see.
-They actually resemble the end of a cannon barrel and at the right moment shoot their spores up 6-10 ft. onto siding and other objects nearby.
+They resemble the end of a cannon barrel and shoot their spores up 6-10 ft. onto objects nearby.
 There have even been instances on windy days where they’ve made their way onto surfaces as high as a second story.

 In its natural habitat, artillery fungi shoot spores towards sunlight.
-In the habitat of home landscaping, the absence of direct sunlight in some areas will cause the fungi to shoot spores at highly reflective surfaces, such as white house siding and cars.
+At your home, the fungus may behave differently.
+Lack of direct sunlight will cause the fungi to shoot spores at reflective surfaces, like white siding or cars.
 Obviously the dark spores are easily spotted on lighter color surfaces as well.

 Artillery fungus has been more prevalent than it has in the past.
-Landscaping trends over the past several decades has included the use of wood mulch, versus purely bark mulch like in the past.
+Landscaping over the past several decades has included the use of wood mulch.
+In the past, purely bark mulch would have been more typical.
 Cool spring and fall periods will always yield more of the fungus as well.
-It’s common to notice more of this fungi growing in shady environments and on the east and north sides of homes that aren’t in full sun most of the day, but have been found in full-sun environments as well.
+It’s common to notice this fungi growing in shady environments and on the east and north sides of homes.
+Beds that aren’t in full sun most of the day are most susceptible.
+However, artillery fungus has been found in full-sun environments as well.

-Spores are very sticky and don’t take long to fasten themselves to surfaces, making them almost impossible to remove with most cleaners.
+Spores are very sticky and don’t take long to fasten themselves to surfaces.
+This makes them almost impossible to remove with most cleaners.
 They don’t pose any damage risk to surfaces other than cosmetic.

 “So how do I keep from having or getting more artillery fungus?”